KILTprotocol/docs/docs/chain/collator.md

 `Developer -> Extrinsics -> Submission`

-1. Select your collator's KILT address as the extrinsic submitter (the *using the selected account* field)
+1. Select the collator's KILT address as the extrinsic submitter (the *using the selected account* field)
 2. Submit the following extrinsic: `parachainStaking -> joinCandidates(stake)`
 3. Insert the staked KILT amount for the collator

 :::info

 A recent change in the blockchain metadata resulted in a change in the UI regarding how balances are shown.
 In the current version of PolkadotJS Apps, 1 KILT requires adding 15 trailing `0`s.
 So, for instance, 1 KILT needs to be written as `1000000000000000`, while 10000 KILT would be `10000000000000000000`.
-If this changes again in the future, we will make sure to promptly notify our community.
+If this changes again in the future, we will make sure to promptly notify the community.

 :::